Usbac/tundra/docs/general.md

 `getRender(dir[, data])`

-This method will return the specified view rendered by the engine, it takes two parameters.
+Returns the specified file rendered by the engine, it takes two parameters.

-The first is the view directory and the second is the data object with the content that will be available in the view (this parameter is optional).
+The first is the file view directory and the second is the data object with the content that will be available in the view (this parameter is optional).

 ```js
 let html;